Jacob Z. Hess, Ph.D.

 Let’s make sure that doesn’t happen.

-Appendix: Four additional points.
+Appendix: Five additional points.

 1. Far bigger than meds.
 So wait, haven’t I just argued about one factor responsible for an increase in suicides?
 Yes, I have argued that this single factor could be having a disproportionate influence on the rising rates.
 As stated initially, however, I stick by the reality that suicide is always complex.
 Even those whose suicides are determined to be drug-induced have many other factors in their lives that contributed to that outcome.
 I believe that is the case always.